-Right, what to write for the intro this time … Since I have quite a lot to say about both the TVB series from 1979, and the Gu Long Wuxia novel the series was based on, I think I’ll use point form:
+Right, what to write for the intro this time … Since I have quite a lot to say about both the TVB series from 1979, and the Gu Long Wuxia novel the series was based on, I’ll resort to point form:

 - I was very young when TVB’s God of Sabre i.e. 刀神 (dou san) was screened on Singaporean television.
-And so I only remember the series being very short, and very depressing.
+And so I only remember two things.
+The series was very short.
+It was also very depressing.

-- While I don’t remember liking the ’79 TVB series, I do remember the title theme song.
-One of several TVB series theme songs performed by the awesome Jenny Tseng during those years, it was a huge hit throughout the Cantonese world.
+- While I don’t remember much about the ’79 TVB series, I do remember the title theme song.
+One of several TVB series theme songs performed by the awesome Jenny Tseng during those years, this melancholic “Wuxia song” was a huge hit throughout the Cantonese world.
 Actually, my family still has several audios cassettes with recordings of it.
 Chun Yu Wan Dou was also one of RTHK’s Top 10 Gold Songs for 1979.

 There!
 Intro’s done.
 Here are the registration files and Electone sheet music.

-Yamaha Electone Sheet Music and Registration Data for 春雨彎刀 (Chun Yu Wan Dou)
+Yamaha Electone Sheet Music and ELS-02C Registration Data for 春雨彎刀 (Chun Yu Wan Dou)

 Warning!
 The registration and Finale PrintMusic files are zip files!
 You might need to disable your virus/malware protection before downloading.